webix-hub/docs/data/api/refs/ui.combo.md

 - api/link/ui.combo_tabfocus_config.md - defines whether the control will be included in the tab navigation order
 - api/link/ui.combo_text_config.md - visible text in the related input
 - api/link/ui.combo_tooltip_config.md - tooltip for the input
+- api/link/ui.combo_type_config.md - the type of the control
 - api/link/ui.combo_validate_config.md - adds validation to the field
 - api/link/ui.combo_validateevent_config.md - on which event validation fires
 - api/link/ui.combo_value_config.md - sets the initial value for a control